GeoBosh/Rdpack/README.md

 function and example key binding can be found at [georgisemacs](https://github.com/GeoBosh/georgisemacs).

-<a id="org3ec68b5"></a>
+<a id="orgae5ff60"></a>

 # Inserting evaluated examples

-There is a macro that takes a chunk of R code, evaluates it, and includes both the code and the results in the rendered documentation.
+`Rdpack` provides a macro that takes a chunk of R code, evaluates it, and includes both the code and the results in the rendered documentation.
 The layout is similar to that in the R console but the code is not prefixed with anything and the output is prefixed with comment symbols.
 For example,